GideonRubin/RoboticsResearch/README.md

 ## Connecting the virtual robot with the sdk

 Code is available in NaoChat.py in the Getting Started folder.
-1. Test that the sdk can talk to the virtual robot by running the following code and looking at the:
+1. Test that the sdk can talk to the virtual robot by running the following code:

 ``
 from naoqi import ALProxy
 tts = ALProxy("ALTextToSpeech", "<IP of your robot>", <Port of your robot (integer)>) tts.say("Hello, world!")
 ``

 2. See above (step 4) for checking the port and IP.
 3. The virtual robot speech should appear as a bubble in the robot view (the virtual robot can't produce sound or show LED lights, it also has maximal stiffness).